ckvignesh/iamfreecodecamp/README.md

 The website is a Next.js app.
 It automatically deploys to Vercel when the master branch is updated.

-## How you can run it on your local machine
+## How to run the development environment

 - Clone the Repo.
 - Run:
   ```
-  npm install
+  yarn install
   npm run dev
   ```
-  It will run on the [port 3000](http://localhost:3005) of your local machine, by default.
+  It will run on the [port 3000](http://localhost:3000) of your local machine, by default.

 If you're umable to run it on Port 3000 due to any reason, you can run it on any other port.